Hitterdal, Minnesota

 Hitterdal (/ˈhɪtərdɑːl/ HIT-ər-dahl) is a city in Clay County, Minnesota, United States.
 The population was 199 at the 2020 census.

 History

 A post office called Hitterdal has been in operation since 1887.
-The city was named after Hitterdal, in Norway.
+The city was named after Hitterdal Municipality in Norway.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.936 sqmi, of which 0.861 sqmi is land and 0.075 sqmi is water.